mikeoliphant/AudioPlugSharp/README.md

 [LiveSPICE VST](https://github.com/dsharlet/LiveSPICE/tree/master/LiveSPICEVst), real time SPICE simulation for audio signals.

+# Creating a Stand-Alone Application

+The [AudioPlugSharpHost library](https://github.com/mikeoliphant/AudioPlugSharp/tree/master/AudioPlugSharpHost) can be used to easily create a stand-alone Windows application for your plugin.

 # AudioPlugSharp Building Instructions

 You will need to have CMake (https://cmake.org) installed.